angular/angular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Respond after Angular checks the component's views and child views.
+      Respond after Angular checks the component's views and child views / the view that a directive is in.

       Called after the `ngAfterViewInit` and every subsequent `ngAfterContentChecked()`.

-      _A component-only hook_.

     </td>
   </tr>